RancaguaInnova/services-db-mixin/readme.md

 }
 ```

-_NOTE:_ If you don't pass a database url or don't set the MONGODB*URI env var, This package will use \_moleculer-db MemoryAdapter*.ç
+**NOTE:** If you don't pass a database url or don't set the MONGODB*URI env var, This package will use _moleculer-db MemoryAdapter_.
 This is usefull for running tests.